 “As a Christian I didn’t believe in hypnosis.
 But what Charles does is not like magic or evil — it is simply resetting your brain to its original functions.
 I am 65 and struggled for years.
 Now I am happy and dealing with life in the Christian manner.”

-The device, before your feet hit the floor.
+The first reach of the day: That reach before your feet hit the floor.

 You quit smoking.
 The hit kept you.